 At a glance

 - Politics: El Salvador has returned to democracy after being torn by a bitter civil in the 1980s; crime gangs and the drugs trade pose a serious challenge to security.
 Presidential elections are due on 2 February 2014

 - Economy: Fettered by natural disasters, corruption and inequality, El Salvador's economy is heavily dependent on remittances from abroad, especially the US

-- International: El Salvador is a member of the Organisation of Independent States; it has recently restored ties with Cuba, ruptured after the Cuban Revolution in 1959
+- International: El Salvador is a member of the Organisation of American States; it has recently restored ties with Cuba, ruptured after the Cuban Revolution in 1959

 Country profiles compiled by BBC Monitoring